yashvi-shah/NYPxAWS-Hackathon/README.md

 - Mobile app (React Native / PWA)
 - Integration with LMS platforms (Canvas, Moodle)
 - Real AI/LLM integration for smarter study plans
-- Sponsored voucher rewards system
 - Group project progress tracking
 - Real-time chat for peer tutoring

 ---

-Built with ❤️ for the Hackathon by the StudySphere Team
+Built with ❤️ for the Hackathon by the Gravity Team